Keyontes & Presentations

 This interactive workshop on queer men and body image will ask audience members to reflect on cultural messages around ‘good’ bodies, food, fatphobia and thin privilege.
 Participants will examine what body image challenges look like in queer men's communities.
 We will explore and discuss counselling/clinical questions and approaches to addressing body image issues with queer men drawing on cognitive behavioral, acceptance & commitment, Gestalt, and psychodynamic tools.

-Harm Reduction in the Context of LGBTQ Communities
+Harm Reduction in the Context of Queer Men's Communities

 Mental Health in LGBT2S Communities